What smell will fill your house on Easter morning?

 All the props for this base recipe go to Kelly the Kitchen Kop and her friend Sue, whose daughter was actually my mother’s helper last year.
 I’m telling you – this is a real food recipe that anyone loves and can make.
 My brother and his wife even prepare it for dinner sometimes.

-Soaking oatmeal is a simple procedure, and when it’s incorporated right into the recipe like this, folks won’t even wonder why they’re doing it – they’ll just get more minerals without even knowing why.
+Soaked baked oatmeal is made with a simple procedure, and when it’s incorporated right into the recipe like this, folks won’t even wonder why they’re doing it – they’ll just get more minerals without even knowing why.

 Make every breakfast nourishing